Esri/arcgis-gitops/azure/arcgis-enterprise-k8s/README.md

 Instructions:

 1. Set "passcode" property in the config file to the pass code that will be used to encrypt content of the backup.
-2. Set "retention" property in the config file to backup retention interval (in days).
+2. (Optional) Set "retention" property in the config file to backup retention interval (in days).
 3. Commit the changes to the Git branch and push the branch to GitHub.
 4. Run enterprise-k8s-azure-backup workflow using the branch.